Everything You Need To Know About The Emergency Contraceptive Pill

 Understanding Ulipristal acetate EC (EllaOne):

-When ordering emergency contraception at HANX, we take your medical history very seriously, and therefore need to know certain aspects in order to safely prescribe your pill.
+When ordering emergency contraception via HANX, we take your medical history very seriously, and therefore need to know certain aspects in order to safely prescribe your pill.
 Equally, we take your patient confidentiality very seriously, and will keep your data safe and secure.
-Read more on this on our Privacy policy and T&Cs pages.
+Read more on this in our T&Cs.

 Want more?

-• Explore the HANX digital pharmacy, with intimate care treatments, hormonal contraception and a new weight management programme.
+- Explore the online clinic for intimate care treatments, hormonal contraception and a new weight management programme to support PCOS and menopausal weight gain.

 Sources: